Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ✅ Conclusions

-• ✔️ 3–4B models — the comfort zone: Phi-3 Mini, Llama 3.2 3B, Gemma 4 E4B work quickly and stably, leaving room for your IDE and browser
+• ✔️ 3–4B models — the comfort zone: Phi-4 Mini, Llama 3.2 3B, Qwen3.5:4b, Gemma 4 E4B work quickly and stably, leaving space for IDE and browser

-• ✔️ 13B+ models, Q8, two models simultaneously — not worth it: tested, doesn't work
+• ✔️ 13B+ models, Q8, two models simultaneously, thinking mode without context limit — not recommended: tested, does not work or is unstable

 I personally use this exact approach: I keep several models for different tasks — one for code, another for text, a separate one for debugging.
 Each model has its strength, and instead of one large model that might not fit in memory, it's better to have 2–3 specialized lightweight ones.
 Switching between them via ollama run takes seconds.